Alex & Coya's journey

 The former Love Taupō office dog was once a regular on the mountain bike trails too, until a shoulder injury last year brought about an early retirement.

 These days she's learned to love the easy life.
-Described by Alex as introspective, feisty, and something of a grunter, Coya is often found stretched out on a sunny deck overlooking the Maitai Valley and the bay.
-But she's still more than happy to join Alex on an overnight hike through Richmond Forest Park or a cruisy bikepacking trip when adventure calls.
+Described by Alex as introspective, feisty, and something of a grunter, Coya is often found stretched out on her sunny deck overlooking the Maitai Valley and the bay.
+But she's always up for an easy spin around Koata, an overnight hike through Richmond Forest Park, or a cruisy bikepacking trip when the outdoors calls.

 Together, the pair have clocked up some fun adventures.
-Long days exploring Golden Bay, river swims on the Buller, and a memorable hike up Ben Nevis where Coya experienced snow for the first time.
+Long weekends exploring Golden Bay, river swims on the Kawatiri (Buller), and a memorable hike up Ben Nevis where Coya experienced snow for the first time.

 "Best day of her life.
 Probably."